-Early one Tuesday morning in a working class town near Mexico City, a group of men and women gather in front of a modest apartment complex, full of anticipation.
-Hours later, close to noon, the one they have been patiently waiting for arrives: Maria Ruiz Pena, a tall woman with flowing brown hair and an affable smile.
+Early one Tuesday morning in a working class district on the fringes of Mexico City, a group of men and women gather in front of a modest apartment complex, full of anticipation.
+Hours later, close to noon, the one they have been patiently waiting for arrives: a tall woman with flowing brown hair and an affable smile.
 She approaches in a red sedan.
 She is a healer, a wizard.

 She receives patients every Tuesday and Friday — mystical days, according to magicians.
 Her followers believe that she fixes broken backs and mends broken lives, and the men and women waiting by the door in this hardscrabble neighborhood, known as Los Reyes (“The Kings” in Spanish), have come after exhausting other options.